runawayhorse001/DatamingTutorial/docs/_sources/index.rst.txt

   .. figure:: images/logo.png
     :align: center

-Welcome to my Data Mining With Python and R tutorials!
+Welcome to my **Data Mining With Python and R** tutorials!
 In these tutorials, you will learn a wide array of concepts about Python and R programing in Data Mining.
 The PDF version can be downloaded from `HERE <datamining.pdf>`_.

 ========
 Contents
 ========

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
+   :numbered:

    preface
    comparison
    gettingstarted
-   dap
+   de
+   dm
    pre
    algsummary
    dim